-- Encourage employees to feel confident in raising serious concerns of illegal or improper conduct, and to question and act upon concerns about practice. - Provide employees with a mechanism to raise those concerns and to be told of any action taken to address concerns. - Ensure that employees have received a response to their concerns and that they are aware of how to pursue these if they feel that the internal processes have not been successful. - Reassure employees that they will be protected from possible reprisal or victimisation if they have a reasonable belief that they have made any disclosure in good faith.
+- Encourage workers to feel confident in raising serious concerns of illegal or improper conduct, and to question and act upon concerns about practice. - Provide workers with a mechanism to raise those concerns and to be told of any action taken to address concerns. - Ensure that workers have received a response to their concerns and that they are aware of how to pursue these if they feel that the internal processes have not been successful.

-2.5 Employees should report anything that:

-makes them feel uncomfortable in terms of known standards, their experience or the standards they believe the school subscribes to;

-- is against the school's policies and procedures; - falls below established standards of practice; or - amounts to improper conduct

-2.6 If they disclose information which suggests that any member of staff has;

-- behaved in a way that has harmed, or may have harmed a child; - possibly committed a criminal offence against children, or related to a child; - behaved towards a child or children in a way that indicates s/he is unsuitable to work with children. - 2.6.1 The statutory guidance contained in the DfE publication Working Together to Safeguard Children, 2015 and, where relevant, the specific guidance given by the Secretary of State under sections 157 and 175 of the Education Act 2002 namely Safeguarding Children and Safer Recruitment in Education and Dealing with allegations of abuse against teachers and other staff, will be followed because of the specific obligations upon persons reporting concerns regarding the wellbeing of children and young people. - 2.6.2 The local arrangements for reporting such concerns can be found on the website of the LSCB at: www.londonscb.gov.uk or ECSB at: dnn.essex.gov.uk/escb/Home.aspx There is an expectation that concerns that fit one or more of the above criteria are reported within 24 hours.
+- Reassure workers that they will be protected from possible reprisal or victimisation if they have a reasonable belief that they have made any disclosure in good faith. - 2.5 Workers should report anything that: - makes them feel uncomfortable in terms of known standards, their experience or the standards they believe TCES subscribes to; - is against TCES policies and procedures; - falls below established standards of practice; or - amounts to improper conduct. - 2.6 If they disclose information which suggests that any member of staff has; - behaved in a way that has harmed, or may have harmed a child; - possibly committed a criminal offence against children, or related to a child; - behaved towards a child or children in a way that indicates s/he may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 2.6.1 The statutory guidance contained in the DfE publication Working Together to Safeguard Children, 2018 and, where relevant, the specific guidance given by the Secretary of State under sections 157 and 175 of the Education Act 2002 namely Safeguarding Children and Safer Recruitment in Education and Dealing with allegations of abuse against teachers and other staff, will be followed because of the specific obligations upon persons reporting concerns regarding the wellbeing of children and young people. - 2.6.2 The local arrangements for reporting such concerns can be found on the website of the LSCB at: www.londonscb.gov.uk

+There is an expectation that concerns that fit one or more of the above criteria are reported within 24 hours.
 The website referred to above, gives guidance and identifies who is the Senior Manager from each agency who can advise on each step of the process.
 These procedures are commonly referred to as the 'LADO' (Local Authority Designated Officer) procedures.